Kidney Organ Rejection

 Remembering to take medicines is very important.

-At the time of transplantation, your child will receive medicines to suppress his immune system.
+At the time of transplantation, your child will receive medicines to suppress the immune system.
 The type or combination of medicines depends on whether the kidney comes from a living donor, a related living donor or a deceased donor.

 You and your child must be committed to taking the prescribed doses of these medicines on a strict daily schedule.
 Not following all medical instructions can result in kidney failure for your child.